Below are some frequently asked questions regarding school visits to the Migration Museum.

 - Unpacking Histories: Working like historians and curators, students wear gloves to unpack, examine, research and record the lives of several South Australians and their 20th and 21st century immigration stories.

 - Self-guided visit: Explore the museum is your own time or plan your own program and activities for students.
+You can find information on exhibitions and guiding questions in our Guide for Teachers.

 How do I book a visit?